 In this and the following Rule the term 'text' means the whole of a motion for a resolution/draft legislative resolution, of a proposal for a decision or of a Commission proposal.

-3. On a proposal from the President, Parliament may set a time limit for the tabling of amendments.
+3. The President shall set a time limit for the tabling of amendments.

 4. An amendment may be moved during the debate by its author or by any other Member appointed by the author to replace him.